Staffy Bull Bullmastiff History/Origin

-The Staffy Bull Bullmastiff is a designer breed resulting from the cross between a Staffordshire Bull Terrier and a Bullmastiff.
+The Staffy Bull Bullmastiff is a hybrid dog breed resulting from the cross between a Staffordshire Bull Terrier and a Bullmastiff.
 Originating in England during the 1860s, the Bullmastiff itself was a blend of Mastiff and Bulldog.
 Gamekeepers sought a dog capable of patrolling game reserves and large estates while deterring poachers.

 The Mastiff was too slow and not aggressive enough, while the English Bulldog was too small and aggressive.
 The crossbreed proved ideal, effectively tracking and holding poachers without causing harm.
 By the early 20th century, gamekeeping dogs fell out of use, but Bullmastiffs continued to excel in competitions.